Anti-Romani sentiment: Bulgaria

-In 2011 in Bulgaria, the widespread anti-Romanyism culminated in anti-Roma protests in response to the murder of Angel Petrov on the orders of Kiril Rashkov, a Roma leader in the village of Katunitsa.
+In 2011 in Bulgaria, widespread anti-Romanyism culminated in anti-Roma protests in response to the murder of Angel Petrov on the orders of Kiril Rashkov, a Roma leader in the village of Katunitsa.
 In the subsequent trial, the killer, Simeon Yosifov, was sentenced to 17 years in jail.
 As of May 2012, an appeal was underway.
 Hate speech directed at Romani people was perpetrated on Facebook.

-Protests continued on 1 October in Sofia, with 2000 Bulgarians marching against the Romani and what they viewed to be the "impunity and the corruption" of the political elite in the country.
+Protests continued on 1 October in Sofia, with 2,000 Bulgarians marching against the Romani and what they viewed as the "impunity and the corruption" of the country's political elite.

 Volen Siderov, leader of the far-right Ataka party and presidential candidate, spoke to a crowd at the Presidential Palace in Sofia, calling for the death penalty to be reinstated as well as Romani ghettos to be dismantled.

-Many of the organized protests were accompanied by ethnic clashes and racist violence against Romani.
-The protesters shouted racist slogans like "Gypsies into soap" and "Slaughter the Turks!"
+Many of the organized protests were accompanied by ethnic clashes and racist violence against the Romani.
+The protesters shouted racist slogans like "Gypsies into soap" and "Slaughter the Turks".
 Many protesters were arrested for public order offenses.
 The news media labelled the protests as anti-Romani Pogroms.

 Furthermore, in 2009, Bulgarian prime minister Boyko Borisov referred to Roma as "bad human material".
 The vice-president of the Party of European Socialists, Jan Marinus Wiersma claimed that he "has already crossed the invisible line between right-wing populism and extremism".

-In 2019 pogroms against the Roma community in Gabrovo broke out after three young Romani were accused of assaulting a local shopkeeper.
-A wave of riots ensued, leading to the majority of the towns Roma community fleeing over night leaving behind their homes to be looted.
+In 2019, pogroms against the Roma community in Gabrovo broke out after three young Romani were accused of assaulting a local shopkeeper.
+A wave of riots ensued, leading to the majority of the towns Roma community fleeing over night, leaving behind their homes to be looted.
 The police had “shown frustration, urging more Gabrovo Roma to spend the next few days with relatives in other municipalities”.
 Many Roma have never returned as their homes were burned down and their property destroyed.

-In 2016, a 24-year white Bulgarian man named Angel Kaleev brutally beaten Mitko, a 17-year old Romani teenager in Ovchepoltsi for saying Roma are equal.
+In 2016, a 24-year-old white Bulgarian man named Angel Kaleev brutally beat Mitko, a 17-year-old Romani teenager, in Ovchepoltsi for saying Roma are equal.